Jithin-S-Sunny/Modularising-Single-Cell-sequencing-analysis/README.md

 # Single-cell data analysis
+Single-cell expression studies have allowed us to measure RNA levels of individual cells of highly heterogeneous cellular population.
+The challenge to construct and infer the networks remains largely unsolved.

+Each cell defined by a state

 # Data
 This single-cell study corresponds to Peripheral Blood Mononuclear Cell (PBMC) single-cell RNA-seq (scRNA-seq) data from the manuscript.
 In particular, this study contains data from 6 scRNA-seq methods (Smart-seq2, CEL-Seq2, 10x Chromium, Drop-seq, Seq-Well, and inDrops).
 Each method was applied to two replicates (PBMC1 and PBMC2).